BrandonWarrior/Elland-Road-Leeds/README.md

 ### The Header

-- The header shows the name of the website and te navigation.
+- The header shows the name of the website and the navigation.

 - Is clear and easy to understand.